ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 # Salesforce Connector

+Allows connecting the Salesforce REST API.

 Salesforce connector provides a Ballerina API to access the Salesforce REST API.
-It handles OAuth2.0, provides auto completion and type conversions.
+It simplifies coding by handling OAuth 2.0 and performing type conversions.
+The following section provides you the details on how to use Ballerina Salesforce connector.

 ## Compatibility